 YAY!
 We want to throw you a big party, because you’ve made the decision to bring lube into the proverbial sexual mix.
 It’s the ultimate form of self-care - because you’re making pleasure a priority.
 Yes!
 You totally deserve to turn up the dial to 11 on your sex life.
 You, friend, are worth it.

-It’s simple: personal lubrication exists because of dryness.
-And there are myriad biological reasons why you may find yourself in a dry place — and you’ll want to talk to your OB/GYN to understand what’s contributing to your particular dryness (and rule out anything more serious).
+personal lubrication exists because of dryness.
+There are myriad biological reasons why you may find yourself in a dry place - and you’ll want to talk to your OB/GYN to understand what’s contributing to your particular dryness (and rule out anything more serious).
 Then, you can make an informed choice about whether silicone-based lube or water-based lube is your vagina’s best friend.